 Counting The Cost

-Some of us want to do more than just enjoy the benefits that God bestows.
-We want to serve him in some capacity, either full-time in a professional ministry, or part-time as a layperson, whichever he prefers.
+Many of us want to do more than enjoy God’s benefits.
+We want to serve him in some capacity, either full-time in a professional ministry or part-time as a layperson, whichever he prefers.

-God says we must count the cost when considering this outcome.
-We need to be ready, willing, and able to commit ourselves to him unconditionally, without any reservations.
+God says we must count the cost before considering this outcome.
+We must be ready, willing, and able to commit to him unconditionally, without reservation.

-Counting the cost means giving up figurative ownership of everything we have, do, and are.
+Counting the cost means surrendering figurative ownership of everything we have, do, and are.
 It means agreeing to follow God on his terms, not ours.
 Jesus explains this concept in Luke 14:26-33.

-If you are serious about serving God and want to count the cost of following him unconditionally, find a pad of paper and make a list of the following items.
+If you are serious about serving God and want to count the cost of following him unconditionally, get a pad of paper and list the following items.

-• The good things you currently enjoy, e.g., activities, comforts, conveniences, hobbies, material items, relationships, career.
+• The good things you currently enjoy, e.g., activities, comforts, conveniences, hobbies, material possessions, relationships, and career.

-• The good things you would like to enjoy in the future if all your dreams were to come true.
+• The good things you hope to enjoy in the future if all your dreams come true.

-• What you are currently doing, e.g., attending school, pursuing a career, volunteering at church.
+• What you are currently doing, e.g., attending school, pursuing a career, ministering as a layperson.

-• What you would like to do in the future, e.g., desires, goals, dreams.
+• Everything you want to do in the future, e.g., desires, goals, dreams.

 • Your victories, e.g., achievements, accolades, successes, things you are proud of.